wpilibsuite/frc-docs/source/docs/software/vision-processing/roborio/using-multiple-cameras.rst

         try a lower resolution or a different pixel format (VIDIOC_STREAMON: No space left on device)

-    If you're using Option 3 it will give you this error during ``RobotInit()``.
+    If you're using Option 3 it will give you this error during ``Robot()``.
 Thus you should just try your desired resolution and adjusting as necessary until you both don't get that error and don't exceed the radio bandwidth limitations.